 Most businesses struggle to forecast their sales accurately and therefore miss targets.
 In fact, almost 80 percent of organizations miss their forecast numbers by 25 percent or more.
 In order to future proof your GTM strategy and hit your revenue targets, we recommend specific and immediate actions.

-A GTM strategy is the way in which an organization brings its products or services to their target customers.
+A GTM strategy brings its products or services to their target customers.
 It offers competitive advantage to businesses and takes into account different factors such as distribution and pricing.
 GTM strategy is mostly used when launching new products in an existing market, or existing products in a new market, or new products in a new market.

-While a solid GTM strategy offers numerous benefits to help and grow your business, we’re highlighting the main ones below:
+While a solid GTM plan offers numerous benefits to help and grow your business, we’re highlighting the main ones below:

 - Cuts down the time to market